-An appointment shall be classified as initial, renewal, or continuing (for appointments with tenure or for appointments past the first year of several year terms).
+An appointment shall be classified as initial, renewal, or continuing (for appointments with tenure or for appointments past the first year of several year terms) and regular or special (as defined in the Faculty Handbook Chapter 3, Article I).

-An appointment shall be classified as full-time or part time.
 Eligibility for appointment or reappointment to the full-time faculty is subject to approval by the dean and requires that (1) 50% or more time be devoted to approved academic activities and (2) the academic activities must be conducted at an approved site.
+Part-time faculty are those who devote less than 50% of time to approved academic activities at an approved site.
+See also Article 2.1 Membership of the Faculty of Medicine.
 If 50% or more of compensation is paid through the university, the full-time faculty member is eligible for fringe benefits.

-An appointment shall be classified by academic title and whether the appointment is (a) with tenure, (b) without tenure but leading to tenure consideration (tenure-track), (c) without tenure and not leading to tenure consideration (non-tenure track); or (d) special, which will include the prefix adjunct, clinical, visiting, or emeritus.
+An appointment shall be classified by academic title (instructor, senior instructor, assistant professor, associate professor, professor) and whether the appointment is (a) with tenure, (b) without tenure but leading to tenure consideration (tenure-track), (c) without tenure and not leading to tenure consideration (non-tenure track); or (d) special, which will include the prefix adjunct, clinical, visiting, or emeritus.
 If the appointment leads to consideration for tenure, the appointment letter shall specify clearly the academic year in which this consideration will become mandatory.
 With regard to special faculty appointments, adjunct appointments usually refer to part-time faculty members devoting their time to research and/or teaching in the basic science departments.
 Clinical appointments usually refer to faculty members devoting their time to patient care and teaching.
 Visiting faculty appointments are issued for specified terms of one year or less than one year and can be full- or part-time.
 Special faculty are not eligible for tenure.